ceinstein/dana_benchmark/README.md

 ./DANA_BENCHMARK NET0,TRAIN0 NET1,TRAIN1 2

 This will create two net/train file pairs <NET0, TRAIN0> and <NET1, TRAIN1> and run two threads at a time.
-Therefore both the file pairs will be run concurrently.
+Therefore, both the file pairs will be run concurrently.